eclipse-csi/otterdog/docs/reference/resource-format.md

 ## Jsonnet content

-The following example illustrate the basic structure used by otterdog:
+The following example illustrates the basic structure used by otterdog:

 ``` jsonnet linenums="1" hl_lines="1 3 5 8 15 19"